Performance and Staff Development Program

-The staff member must contact his/her immediate supervisor within 10 work days of receipt of the Performance Appraisal to schedule the meeting to discuss the Appraisal.
+The staff member must contact their immediate supervisor within 10 work days of receipt of the Performance Appraisal to schedule the meeting to discuss the Appraisal.
 At least 2 work days prior to that meeting the staff member must provide to the immediate supervisor in writing the specific reason(s) for requesting the administrative review.

 Within 10 work days after the meeting with the staff member, the supervisor should provide the staff member with a written response addressing the issues raised by the staff member.

-If the staff member is not satisfied with his/her immediate supervisor's response or a response is not provided, the staff member may elect to meet with the second level supervisor.
+If the staff member is not satisfied with their immediate supervisor's response or a response is not provided, the staff member may elect to meet with the second level supervisor.
 The staff member must provide in writing the specific concerns to be addressed by the second level supervisor within 10 work days of receipt of the first level supervisor's response.
 Within 10 work days after the meeting with the staff member, the second level supervisor should provide the staff member with a written response, which normally concludes the administrative review.

 At any time during the administrative review, a staff member who believes that procedures used in the performance process were inconsistent with the policy may request that Human Resources review the procedure.
 The review will be limited to issues related to a determination of whether the policy on performance and staff development was followed.
 On the basis of the findings, Human Resources may request appropriate corrective action.